MacBook: MacBook (2006–2012)

 As part of the Mac transition to Intel processors, Apple released a 13-inch laptop simply named "MacBook", as a successor to the PowerPC-based iBook series of laptops.
-During its existence, it was the most affordable Mac, serving as an entry-level laptop that was less expensive than the rest of the Mac laptop lineup (the MacBook Pro portable workstation, and later the MacBook Air ultra-portable).
+During its existence, it was the most affordable Mac, serving as the entry-level laptop that was less expensive than the rest of the Mac laptop lineup (the MacBook Pro portable workstation, and later the MacBook Air ultra-portable).
 It was aimed at the consumer and education markets.
 Successive revisions of the MacBook were sold to consumers between May 2006 and July 2011, by which time it been superseded by the MacBook Air which had a lower entry price.
 Apple continued to sell the MacBook to educational institutions until February 2012.

 During its existence, it was the best-selling Mac in Apple's history.
 For five months in 2008, it was the best-selling laptop of any brand in US retail stores.
 Collectively, the MacBook brand was the "world's top-selling line of premium laptops."

 There have been three separate designs of this MacBook.
 The original design used a combination of polycarbonate and fiberglass casing which was modeled after the iBook G4.
 The second design, introduced in October 2008 alongside the 15-inch MacBook Pro, shared the latter's unibody aluminium casing, but lacked a FireWire port.
 A third design, introduced in late 2009, retained a similar unibody construction but changed back to white polycarbonate.
+The aluminum unibody design continued in productions as the newly introduced 13-inch Macbook Pro.